ncwalls/tajlouisville.com/wp-content/themes/makespace-framework/README.md

-# Makespace Framework Theme
+# Omythic Framework Theme
-The Makespace Framework Theme is the foundation of all Makespace custom websites and should be used in conjunction with the [Makespace Child Theme](https://github.com/makespaceweb/makespace-child).
+The Omythic Framework Theme is the foundation of all Omythic custom websites and should be used in conjunction with the [Omythic Child Theme](https://github.com/makespaceweb/makespace-child).
 It is primarily a collection of functions and optimizations, and does not ship with any styles, JavaScript, or stand-alone design.

 ## How To Use